fatyogi/epever-upower-tracer/README.md

 # SDM230 support

-[Eastron SDM230](https://www.eastroneurope.com/images/uploads/products/manuals/SDM230_Sereis_Manual.pdf) is a simple meter that measure AC if you have an external inverter.
+[Eastron SDM230](https://www.eastroneurope.com/images/uploads/products/manuals/SDM230_Sereis_Manual.pdf) is a simple meter that measures AC consumption if you have an external inverter.
+Connect it between the inverter and the load, and you can have another data stream from your AC devices under the same dashboard.

 The [sdm239/](sdm230/) directory contains scripts to query the device.

-`logsdmtracer` - is the script that queries both Epever Tracer and the SDM 230 and records into InfluxDB It adds the Inverter values such as IVvolt, IVwatt and IVison (=1 if the meter is on) into the same `solar` measurement.
+`logsdmtracer.py` - is the script that queries both Epever Tracer and the SDM 230 and records into InfluxDB It adds another measurement `acpower` with the Inverter values such as `IVvolt`, `IVamps`, `IVwatt` and `IVison` (=1 if the meter is on).